Here's where abortions are now banned or strictly limited, and where they may be soon

 Before Dobbs, state laws banning or severely restricting abortion access fell into three broad categories: 1) "trigger bans," which ban abortion under most circumstances and go into effect with the fall of Roe; 2) pre-Roe bans, which are old laws still on the books that could now be enforced; and 3) more recently passed laws that limit abortion to an early gestational age or ban it nearly totally.
 Some states had passed laws in more than one of these categories.

 Thirteen states had trigger bans, laws that were written to take effect either immediately, by state official certification or after a 30-day waiting period, if Roe is overturned.
-Once they go into effect, these laws supersede other laws the state may have on the books, said Elizabeth Nash, a state policy analyst with the Guttmacher Institute.
+Once they go into effect, these laws supersede other laws the state may have on the books, such as bans after a set number of weeks of pregnancy, said Elizabeth Nash, a state policy analyst with the Guttmacher Institute.

 "The trigger ban applies throughout pregnancy" said Nash.
 "It does not have a gestational age [restriction]."

 Numerous states have passed laws that prohibit abortions after an early gestational age, though trigger bans in most of those states trump these.
-However, among states without trigger laws, four have six-week bans that could take effect, assuming legal challenges against them are dropped.
+However, among states without trigger laws, four had six-week bans that could take effect, assuming legal challenges against them are dropped.
+Of those, Ohio's is now in effect.

 Sixteen states and the District of Columbia currently have laws that protect the right to abortion, mostly before the point of fetal viability, according to the nonpartisan Kaiser Family Foundation.